-The comparison of current dekad with climatological normal shows that a small to a large increase of greens was observed in Somali, Dire Dawa, Harari, Central Ethiopia, South West Ethiopia, South Ethiopia, Afar, central and southern Oromia, some parts of Amhara, and pocket areas of Tigray regions.
-On the other hand, a small to large decrease in greenness was observed in Gambella, western Oromia, Benishangul Gumuz, Amhara, and pocket areas of Somali regions.
+The comparison of current dekad with climatological normal shows that a small to a large increase of greens was observed in Somali, Dire Dawa, Harari, Central Ethiopia, Sidama, South Ethiopia, Afar, central and southern Oromia, pocket areas of Amhara and Tigray regions.
+On the other hand, a small to large decrease in greenness was observed in Gambella, western Oromia, Benishangul Gumuz, and Amhara regions.